 2. Find leads

-LinkedIn is a great place to find your ideal client and which person you should be emailing.
+LinkedIn Sales Navigator is a great place to find your ideal client and which person at that company you should be emailing.

 A tool like Hubspot CRM pulls in details from across the web on who your contact is, their company size, industry, annual revenue, and so on.
 Also read this article on finding anyone’s email address.